withastro/astro/GOVERNANCE.md

 - Only Core Maintainers are eligible.
 - New stewards will be added based on a unanimous vote by the existing Steward(s).
 - In the event that someone is unreachable then the decision will be deferred.

+## Other Roles
+### Staff

+Staff is a special designation for employees of [The Astro Technology Company](https://astro.build/company) that lives outside of our Governance model.
+The staff role was designed to help those of us working full-time on Astro to work productively without "skipping the line" and circumventing our governance model entirely.

+The staff role was designed to offer instant **visibility** and **trust**, but not instant **authority.**

+#### Privileges

+All privileges of the [Core Maintainer role](#level-3---core-mainainer), except...

+- Instead of gaining Discord contributor roles (`@contributor`, `@maintainer`, `@core`) you will receive a special `@staff` role in Discord and GitHub that grants equivalent visibility and permissions as `@core`.
+- No voting abilities for the first 3 months of staff membership.
+Then, the role grants equivalent voting permissions as `@core` (see [Voting](#voting) below).
+- No longer eligible for additional contributor levels.
+You are essentially frozen at your current contributor level until you leave staff.

+#### Responsibilities

+Responsibilities will vary.
+Most often, a staff member will regularly meet the responsibilites of either the [Maintainer (L2)](#level-2---maintainer) or [Core Maintainer (L3)](#level-3---core-mainainer) role.
+#### Nomination

+There is no nomination process for this role.
+The project steward is responsible for granting and revoking the `@staff` role
+#### Leaving Staff

+When someone leaves the Astro Technology Company, they lose staff privileges and return to their original membership level in our governance structure (whatever level they were at before joining staff).

+If that person wishes to continue working on Astro after leaving, they may request a nomination to become an official L2 or L3 contributor.
+This nomination would follow the normal voting rules & procedure for that role (see [Voting](#voting) below).

 # Governance Playbook